Akash Sunethkumara: High School Junkies

+Junkyard Theory

-Additionally, Sunethkumara started a webinar series during the COVID-19 pandemic called Junkyard Theory where he hosts filmmakers from Hollywood on a livestream.
+Sunethkumara started a podcast during the COVID-19 pandemic called Junkyard Theory where he hosts filmmakers from Hollywood on a livestream.
 The first education platform of its kind in Sri Lanka, it also offers short modular film courses.
-Sunethkumara has hosted prominent names in the industry such as Paul Hirsch, Donald Sylvester, Richard Norton, Fabian Wagner and Simon Barry.
+Sunethkumara has hosted prominent names in the industry such as Louis Leterrier, Mike Knobloch, John Toll, Paul Hirsch, Donald Sylvester, Richard Norton, Joel Crawford and Simon Barry.

+Maktüb Studios

+In 2024, Sunethkumara started a new studio with his fiancée, titled Maktüb Studios.
+The new venture aims to create feature films, moving away from the shorts he created with High School Junkies.